Samia Nkrumah

 Honourable Samia Yaba Christina Nkrumah (born 23 June 1960) is a Ghanaian politician and former chairperson of the Convention People's Party (CPP) making her the first woman to ever head a major political party in Ghana.
 In the 2008 parliamentary election, she won the Jomoro constituency seat on her first attempt.
-She is the daughter of Osagyefo Dr. Kwame Nkrumah, the first President of Ghana.
+She is the daughter of Kwame Nkrumah, the first President of Ghana.

 Early life and education

 Samia was born at Aburi in the Eastern Region of Ghana in 1960.
 She was forced to leave Ghana with her mother and brothers on the day of the 1966 military coup that overthrew Kwame Nkrumah.
 The family were resettled in Egypt by the Egyptian government.
 She returned with her family in the year 1975 at the invitation of General Acheampong's National Redemption Council government and attended Achimota School.
 However, she left the country again when her mother decided to return to Egypt in the early 1980s.
 Samia proceeded to London, later completing her studies at the School of Oriental and African Studies of the University of London in the United Kingdom, where she obtained the degree of Bachelor Arabic Studies in the year 1991.
 She also completed a Master's degree at the same institution in the year 1993.